Dr Martin Parsons

 Coastal erosion

-We are already seeing significant coastal erosion and the latest research expects this to increase by 60% as sea level rises.
+We are already seeing significant coastal erosion and the latest research expects this to massively increase as sea level rises.
 However, Colchester City Council does not have ANY allocated budget for maintaining sea defences – in fact, sea defence comes under the park’s department!
 I will fight to change this!

 4. Affordable homes for local people